MiracleDevs/Paradigm.Koa.WebApi/README.md

 ### Filters

 The last important group of elements you need to know, are the filters.
-Filters can be attached to all the controllers, to all the actions inside a controller, or to a specific action.
+Filters can be attached to the application, to a controller or to a specific action.
 Filters act like a middleware that happens after the MVC routing was resolved.
 With them you can execute code before and after an action is called.
 Suppose you want to filter requests that need to be authenticated, and not allow unauthenticated users to execute certain actions or controllers:

 ```typescript